-2016 was a good year for thinking and building, so I thought I would offer some of the books and tools I found helpful this year.
+2016 was a good year for thinking and building.
+Here are some of the books and tools I found useful this year.

 Climate, Food and Energy